Showing 1-20 of 422 products

-Recruiting software: Extends beyond applicant tracking needs to help recruiters manage employer branding initiatives, improve the candidate experience, perform background checks and more.
+- Recruiting software: Extends beyond job applicant tracking needs to help recruiters manage job descriptions and job searches, improve the candidate experience, perform background checks, social recruiting, and more.

-Staffing agency software: Specializes in helping external recruiting and staffing agencies better manage clients and quickly fill roles with high-quality talent with features like time and expense tracking, back office management and email/calendar integration.
+- Staffing agency software: Specializes in helping external recruiting and staffing agencies better manage clients, external career sites, and quickly fill roles with high-quality talent with features like time and expense tracking, back office management and email/calendar integration.

 - Onboarding software: Helps businesses automate processes to turn new hires into full-fledged employees.
 Features include new hire task assignment, digital signature capabilities and onboarding form management.

 - Talent management software: Allows HR personnel to manage the entire employee lifecycle, from attraction and hiring to management and development, with applications for applicant tracking, performance management and more.

 ATS software vendors can include a wide variety of features in their systems, but here are some of the most common ones to look out for: